 Months of entry

 Compass involves a specially designed taught first year that is delivered through lectures, workshops, laboratories and guided self-study, and includes peer-supported learning and group work.
-PhD projects and supervisors are matched to students during the first nine months and mini project proposals are developed through the summer of the first year, before full-time research starts in October of your second year.
+PhD projects are developed with academic supervisors during the second semester of the first year, before full-time research starts in October of your second year.